-What is the policy to assess good governance practices of the investee companies?
+What policy is implemented to assess good governance practices at the companies in which the financial product has invested?

-- The internal Quality Rating arising from our fundamental analysis which guides our stock picking: an ex-ante qualitative assessment in our fundamental analysis which covers 10 out of 28 ESG-related criteria.
-The governance criteria assessed by this rating are management quality, respect for minority shareholders, transparency and the quality of financial communication, responsible compensation for directors and employees.
-These criteria have been enriched with three new items: assessment of governance structure, fiscal responsibility and business ethics.
+Managers of the Sub-fund assess governance by means of an ESG performance rating from our fundamental analysis which influences our stock-picking as this ESG rating account for one-third of the Global Quality Rating.
+The eight criteria in the governance pillar assessed by this rating are management quality, respect for minority shareholders, transparency and the quality of financial communication, responsible compensation for directors and employees, exposure to controversy, assessment of governance structure, fiscal responsibility and business ethics.